apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-handler-development.en.rst

 ^^^^^^^^^^^^^^

 There are several ways to deal with internal handler errors.
-Errors are expected to be send back to the client if the API was expressed that way and if the request was a ``method``.
+Errors are expected to be sent back to the client if the API was expressed that way and if the request was a ``method``.
 We have defined some generic errors that can be used to respond depending on the nature of the registered handler, please check :ref:`jsonrpc-handler-errors` for more info.